BlissRoms-x86/blog/blog/2023/announcement-bliss-os-go.md

 ### More Info

+**Warning**, due to the low-spec nature of the devices we are targeting with these builds, we do not include native-bridge by default on Bliss OS Go builds.

 Downloads can be found on Sourceforge: https://sourceforge.net/projects/blissos-dev/files/BlissOS-Go/FOSS/20230519/

 Configuration documentation for some of the features found in Bliss OS Go can be found on our docs site: